The Tools

 The Boss served me well for fifteen years until packing it in.
 There may be some sketches still inside, but the main bulk is saved elsewhere.
 On reopening Studio 4F in 2020 I connected everything to a Zoom R24, storing on a SD Memory card.
 Pure wizardry.

-I am running the microphone, the bass, the drums and the pedalboard directly into the Zoom.
-The four keyboards go through the small Behringer mixer (Korg and the Nords in stereo, and the very monophonic Arturia in mono, obviously)., and from the Zoom the sound emerges from a pair of Behringer Truth studio monitors or Shure headphones – we do have neighbours…
+That’s ten tracks in, and stereo mix adding up to 12.
+I am running the microphone, the bass, the drums (stereo) and the pedalboard (two channels, delay in the right) directly into the Tascam.
+The three keyboards go through the small Behringer mixer in stereo, and from the Tascam the sound emerges from a pair of Behringer Truth studio monitors.
+This means I can easily double any part and have everything on dedicated faders.
+After two days this feels like home.

 txstudio 2001-2015